enkidevs/curriculum/lua/roblox-studio/tweening-service-i/tween-service-syntax.md

 ---

 ## Content
-To use this tool, assign a variable that accesses the tweenservice.
+To access this tool, assign a variable that accesses the tweenservice.
 Simply set it equal to `game.TweenService`.

 Now, to actually use tweenservice, follow the code below:
 ```lua